psomervuo/soundscape/README.md

 ![Slide1](https://github.com/psomervuo/soundscape/assets/39729972/9d434ea3-85dc-4b1e-ac4e-f367e08c6e37)

-The data to run the analyses and produce figures is in zip file 'datatable.zip' that will be available once the data are published.
+The data to run the analyses and produce figures (step 3 in figure above) is in zip file 'datatable.zip' that will be available once the data are published.